 - More modern: Is somewhat more recent (announced 1 year and 8 months after the E-P5).

-Arguments in favor of the Olympus PEN E-P5:
+Reasons to prefer the Olympus PEN E-P5:

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (9 vs 5 flaps/sec) to capture the decisive moment.